-A. No activity to report at this time.
+A. No new activity to report this quarter.

 Subtask 2.14: The District Technicians will track utilization of obligated cost-share funds and, with assistance from TSSWCB and NRCS, will assist landowners in utilizing obligated cost-share funds on schedule.